This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 $0.50 each way

 Bridge opens May 28, 1937.
-Toll is 50 cents per car each direction, plus 5 cents per extra passenger.
+Toll is 50 cents per car each direction, with a 5-cent surcharge for cars carrying more than three passengers.
 Round trip costs $1.00.
 Pedestrians walk free on opening day (Pedestrian Day, May 27), then pay 5 cents per crossing until 1970.

 1938-1949